Requirements for the content of advertising materials

 2.3.
-All specialized advertising such as that related to medicine, drugs, food, promotional campaigns, special offers, real estate, or universities and educational institutions must obtain prior approvals from the competent authorities.
+All specialized advertising such as that related to medicine, drugs, energy drinks, promotional campaigns, special offers, real estate, financial services, nurseries, or universities and educational institutions must obtain prior approvals from the competent authorities.

 2.4.
-Pursuant to Article 6 of the National Standards, 2GIS must ensure compliance with the National Standards by keeping records of all the advertising material produced, printed or distributed for the previous three (3) consecutive months.
-Accordingly, 2GIS reserves the right to request from the advertiser documents or data to prove compliance with the National Standards, including data on obtaining licenses and mandatory certifications.
+2GIS must ensure compliance with advertising standards by keeping records of all the advertising material produced, printed or distributed for the previous three (3) consecutive months.
+Accordingly, 2GIS reserves the right to request from the advertiser documents or data to prove compliance with the standards, including data on obtaining licenses and mandatory certifications.

 3. The Publishing Law